TEACHING POSITION AVAILABLE: July 2021 - June 2023 (2 years)

 Closing date: 19 April, 2021

-Due to the novel Coronavirus situation, in fall of 2021, the DAN School expects to be delivering courses remotely.
+Due to the novel Coronavirus situation, in fall of 2021, there is a possibility that the DAN School may be delivering some courses remotely but it is anticipated that individual lessons will be presented in person.

 The Dan School offers a comprehensive and cutting-edge undergraduate education in drama, music and music theatre and a certificate program in entrepreneurship, innovation and creativity.
 Our faculty and our programs foster collaboration among our students in ways that extend the range of their skills and help to develop their imaginations and entrepreneurial abilities.
 Launched just a few years ago, our graduate program in Arts Leadership is thriving.
 The performance home of the Dan School is the Isabel Bader Centre for the Performing Arts, a beautiful first-class facility on the shore of Lake Ontario, which contains a magnificent concert hall, a black box studio, a rehearsal hall, a recital hall, as well as range of studios, practice rooms, and classrooms.